The Rich History of Traditional Chinese Herbalism

 The tradition of Chinese Herbalism, a pillar of Traditional Chinese Medicine (TCM), has a rich history dating back over a thousand years.
 This ancient practice has not only made a profound impact on the health and wellness landscape in China but has also influenced modern herbalism and naturopathy worldwide.
+Food grade ethanol continues to be a large part of herbalism in many cultures.
 Here we take an enlightening journey into this age-old tradition, exploring the unique techniques and practices that continue to shape the field.

 Understanding the Roots